Battle of Britain Day: Evening and night actions

 Nos.
 607 and 609 Squadrons engaged the Germans south-west of The Needles.
 The British reported 30–40 Bf 110s with 15 Do 17s in support.
 The tonnage of bombs dropped suggested there were fewer bombers than claimed.
 The RAF fighters claimed four Do 17s.
-The fact remains that the Germans penetrated the airspace without interception and came very close to inflicting critical damage to the Spitfire factory.
-The radar had done its job and alerted No. 11 and 10 Group 20 minutes before the bombs started to fall.
-The fault lay either with the No. 10 or 11 Group controllers who were late in ordering their Squadrons to scramble.
+The Germans had succeeded in penetrating the airspace without interception and came close to inflicting critical damage to the Spitfire factory.
+The radar had done its job and alerted No. 11 and 10 Group 20 minutes before the bombs started to fall, but the Group controllers were late in ordering their Squadrons to scramble.

 More interceptions took place in the evening.
 The interception of two separate He 111s near London at 19:00 signalled the last engagement of daylight.
 It is likely they were on reconnaissance missions to assess the damage done in the attacks.
-The interception was made by No. 66 Squadron RAF.
+The interception was made by No. 66 Squadron.
 One of the He 111s was chased out to sea and was last seen flying on one engine.
 It was likely to have belonged to I./Kampfgeschwader 1 (KG 1), which reported one He 111 destroyed upon crash landing back in France after combat.

 Small groups of German bombers attempted to attack London in the afternoon, causing little damage.
 II./Kampfgeschwader 4 (KG 4) had one He 111 crash land near Eindhoven after combat with the crew unhurt.
 The bomber was 30 percent damaged.
 6 Staffel Kampfgeschwader 30 (KG 30) lost one Junkers Ju 88 to fighters when it crashed in France and another force landed after combat.
 I. and II./Kampfgeschwader 51 (KG 51) lost one Ju 88 each and another damaged.
 In the lost Ju 88s, all crews were reported missing.

 Kampfgeschwader 27 (KG 27) bombed Liverpool during the night at 22:48.
 Widespread damage was caused in the city and neighbouring Birkenhead, but only nine casualties were inflicted.
 Elsewhere damage was reported at Eastbourne, Worthing, Bournemouth, Cardiff, Avonmouth, Manchester, Warrington, Bootle and Preston.
 RAF night fighters flew 64 sorties and intercepted two bombers.
-Neither the fighters or ground defences claimed any successes.
+Neither the fighters nor ground defences claimed any successes.